verygoodsoftwarenotvirus/blog/content/posts/errors-in-go.md

 The Python I posted above, while it certainly could be written a better way, doesn’t look meaningfully different from 90%+ of the Python I’ve ever had to work with professionally.
 My only major gripe with the Go variant is that it doesn’t check the length of row before accessing that index, but that’s ChatGPT for you.

 There are folks who will say that the Go version is less readable than the Python version.
 For me, this depends on how you measure readability.
 If you measure it from the time you first see the code to when you understand what it’s trying to accomplish, I could entertain the suggestion that Python wins.
 If you measure it from the perspective of how long it takes to suss out what the different execution paths or outcomes could possibly be from a given chunk of code, I think Go wins.

-Even if you didn’t know that file reads could fail, or network requests could fail, you would understand that both are possible after reading the Go code, and you wouldn’t learn anything from the Python code.
+Even if you didn’t know that file reads could fail, or network requests could fail, you would understand that both are possible after reading the Go code, but not from the Python code.

-To take this one step further, I’m sort of of the opinion that if you don’t care enough about what could go wrong in your program that you would rather wrap up dozens of lines in a single `try/catch`, then you really don’t care about having software that is resilient.
-That’s your prerogative.
-Myself, I’d rather see a billion `if err != nil` statements in my code than have an error occur that I cannot quickly and effectively diagnose because it comes with a bunch of unrelated noise.
+I’d rather see a billion `if err != nil` statements in my code than have an error occur that I cannot quickly and effectively diagnose because it comes with a bunch of unrelated noise.

 ## Result types in Go

-I frequently see the [RIIR](https://transitiontech.ca/random/RIIR) crew suggest that the only thing that would make Go tolerable would be some equivalent of the Result type in Rust.
-The Result type allows for you to return one value that can contain either the anticipated value, or an error, and not both.
+I've seen the [RIIR](https://transitiontech.ca/random/RIIR) crew suggest that one of the things that would make Go tolerable to them would be some equivalent of the `Result` type in Rust.
+The `Result` type allows for you to return one value that can contain either the anticipated value, or an error, but not both.
 So you sort of get the chance to collapse the standard `res, err := someOperation()` pattern you see in a lot of Go into just `res := someOperation()`.

 I asked ChatGPT to `Please write some rust code that returns a Result container with a string, have it check the current time and return an error if the unix timestamp is even or a positive result if the unix timestamp is odd`: